-As reflected in the preceding table, the Authority posted an operating profit of 6,757,041 as the result of an increase in overall revenue and a decrease in total operating expenses.
-Total revenues increased significantly (10.5%) as a result of record-breaking volumes in container movements as well as increases in handled tonnage in the general terminal bulk categories.
-The Authority received significantly fewer capital grant funds during the current fiscal year due to grant awards reaching the end of the award periods.
-The 23.5% decrease in total expenses is due to nonrecurring impairment expenses related to permanent construction stoppages that were reported in the prior period.
+As reflected in the preceding table, the Authority posted an operating profit of \$4.2 million as the result of an increase in overall revenue and an increase in total operating expenses.
+Total revenues increased significantly (98.7%) as a result of receiving \$35 in state capital appropriations, recognition of a \$5.12 million gain on the sale of the Southport Marina property, and increases in handled tonnage in the general terminal bulk categories.
+The Authority also received significantly more capital grant funds during the current fiscal year due to the receipt of Department of Transportation Rail grants and other private grant awards.
+The 20.8% increase in total expenses is due to \$3.1 million in nonrecurring dredging expenses related to federal harbor dredging at Morehead City, increased terminal maintenance expense, and a \$3.23 million loss on the disposal of capital assets that had reached the end of their useful lives.
 The following tables show the major sources of both operating and other revenues in detail.